Apply before 2 PM and get your Legal Entity Identifier (LEI) today

-Since 3 January 2018, legal entities are required to have an LEI number if they carry out transactions either in a trading venue (regulated market, multilateral trading facility, etc.) or outside a trading venue in connection with securities which are admitted to trading or traded on a trading venue or for which a request for admission to trading has been made, as well as securities where the underlying is a security traded on a trading venue or an index or basket composed of securities traded on a trading venue.
+Since 3 January 2018, legal entities are required to have an LEI number if they carry out transactions either in a trading venue (regulated market, multilateral trading facility, etc.) or outside a trading venue in connection with securities that are admitted to trading or traded on a trading venue or for which a request for admission to trading has been made, as well as securities where the underlying is a security traded on a trading venue or an index or basket composed of securities traded on a trading venue.

-Investment service providers must request customers that are legal entities to provide all information which is necessary for submitting information about transactions to supervisory authorities.
+Investment service providers must request customers that are legal entities to provide all information that is necessary for submitting information about transactions to supervisory authorities.
 Such information includes legal entity identifiers.

 If a customer who is a legal entity does not provide the investment service provider with the necessary information, including an LEI code, for reporting a security transaction, the service provider will not be able to fulfil their legal reporting obligation.
 Consequently, the investment service provider may refuse to provide the service.

 LEI code applications may be submitted to authorised LEI operators.
 LEI codes are issued by LOUs (Local Operating Units).
 Assistance in applying for an LEI code may be received from official and non-official registration agents.